learn-co-students/sinatra-password-security-Instructors/README.md

 ## Objectives

-1. Learn about bcrypt, a gem that works to encrypt passwords
+1. Learn about bcrypt, a gem that works to encrypt passwords.
-2. Learn about Active Record's `has_secure_password` method
+2. Learn about Active Record's `has_secure_password` method.
 3. Sign up and in a user with a secure, encrypted password.

 ## Overview